gsoules/MkDocs/digital-archive/docs/user/how-to-search.md

 ![facet search](how-to-search-2.jpg)

-As you click on facets in the **_Refine Your Search_** panel, the contents of the panel shrinks down to only show facets that apply to the current search results.
-You can remove facets by clicking the `X` next to their name in the panel or in the corresponding blue boxes that appear above the search results.
+As you click on facets in the **_Refine Your Search_** panel, the contents of the panel shrink down to only show facets that apply to the current search results.
+You can remove a facet by clicking the `X` next to its name in the panel or in the corresponding blue boxes that appear above the search results.

 ## Advanced Search

-Wen you need to narrow search results to something more specific than is possible using either keywords or facets, click on the `Advanced Search` link that appears under the search box to go to the **_Advanced Search_** page.
+When you need to narrow search results to something more specific than is possible using either keywords or facets, click on the `Advanced Search` link under the search box to go to the **_Advanced Search_** page.
 That page lets you specify search criteria for individual metadata fields.
 You can also use it to specify an inclusive range of years.

 ![advanced search](how-to-search-4.jpg)

-Typically, you use advanced search to either limit results to items containing metadata for a specific field, or you use it to exclude items that do contain certain metadata.
+Typically, you use advanced search to either limit results to items containing metadata for a specific field, or you use it to exclude items that do not contain certain metadata.

 The example below shows a search for items that have `structure` in their **_Subject_** field, but *not* `commercial`.
-In other words, non-commerical strutures.
-The items must also be either documents or publications, that is, no images or objects.
+In other words, non-commercial structures.
+In this example, the items must also be either documents or publications, that is, no images or objects.
 Futhermore, the **_Title_** field must *not* contain the phrase `annual report`.
-Finally, the **_Date_** field year must be before 1900.
+Finally, items must have a year value before 1900 in the **_Date_** field.

 ![advanced search](how-to-search-6.jpg)

-The search screenshot below shows the results of the Advanced Search shown above.
+The screenshot below shows the results of the Advanced Search shown above.
 Notice that no facets are selected, but you could still use them.
-For example, you could choose the `Southwest Harbor` facet to narrow the results to only items from that town that meet the criterion above.
+For example, you could choose the `Southwest Harbor` facet to narrow the results to display only items from that town that meet the criteria above.

 ![advanced search](how-to-search-5.jpg)

 ### Special characters used for searching

 The right-side of the **_Advanced Search_** page lists special characters you can use when searching.
-You can also use this syntax in the search box that appears at the upper right of every page.
+You can also use this syntax in the search box that displays in the upper right of every page.

 ![advanced search](how-to-search-8.jpg)

-The special characters are especially useful when you want to circument the fact that by default, keyword search results are items containing *all* of the keywords you specify.
-For example, a search for `islesford frenchboro` returns the six items that have `islesford` *AND* `frenchboro` in their metadata.
+The special characters are especially useful when you want to circumvent the fact that by default, keyword search results display items containing *all* of the keywords you specify.
+For example, a search for `islesford frenchboro` returns the six items that have *both* `islesford` *AND* `frenchboro` in their metadata.

 ![advanced search](how-to-search-9.jpg)